-Rather than sweating behind the grill or washing countless dishes, we're taking different approach for the Fourth of July and celebrating with a potluck-style party.
+Rather than sweating behind the grill or washing countless dishes, we're taking different approach this Fourth of July and celebrating with a potluck-style party.

 Potlucks are about inclusion and creativity.
 Whether you’re hosting or attending, they always provide an easy way to lure new and old friends looking to unwind together.
 If you’re hosting, you get to spend time with your guests rather than worrying about cooking the perfect meal.
 As a guest, you can share a favorite family recipe or an edible masterpiece with others.
 They even serve as confidence-boosters for those of us who haven’t spent much time in front of the stove recently.